vtereshkov/umka-lang/doc/api.md

 ### Functions

 ```
-UMKA_API void umkaGetError(void *umka, UmkaError *err);
+UMKA_API UmkaError *umkaGetError(void *umka);
 ```

-Gets the last compile-time or run-time error.
-Here, `umka` is the interpreter instance handle, `err` is the pointer to the error description structure to be filled.
+Returns the last compile-time or run-time error.
+Here, `umka` is the interpreter instance handle.
+The returned pointer is valid until either a new error occurs, or `umkaFree` is called.

 ```
 UMKA_API bool umkaAlive(void *umka);